 My name is Tim Flaherty.
 Since 2001, I have practiced in Crestview as a criminal defense attorney.
 Brandy Merrifield is my partner.
 Criminal & DUI defense have always been our only areas of practice.
 Whether you have been arrested, or you are under investigation, call Flaherty Defense Firm at (850) 398-8098.
 We can give you advice, right away, that could greatly help your case.

 Advice for someone suspected of DUI with Serious Bodily Injury in Crestview

-The first piece of advice I will give you if you were involved in an accident where someone was seriously injured is DO NOT TALK TO THE POLICE.
+The first piece of advice we will give you if you were involved in an accident where someone was seriously injured is DO NOT TALK TO THE POLICE.
 Do not agree to answer ANY questions without your attorney.
 The police can and will use anything you say against you in court.

 What are the elements the State must prove for a charge of DUI with Serious Bodily Injury?

 The State must prove the following two elements beyond a reasonable doubt:

 - The first element is the underlying charge of DUI.
 To prove this element, the State will have to prove that you were in actual physical control of a motor vehicle, while under the influence of alcohol or chemical substances, to the point that your normal faculties are impaired.

 - The second element is that you caused or contributed to an accident that led to serious bodily injury to someone else, or yourself.

 What sentence am I facing for DUI with Serious Bodily Injury in Crestview?